Jaisocx-Tools/TypescriptEnvironment/README.md

 The Sites Docker Environment doesn't have for now Databases or Testing Frameworks examples for Docker by Compose plugin.

-Another thing is, our sites tools are installing without docker, too.

   > **🗓 Updated**: Sun.
 26 Apr.
 2026 03:35:43